MattStammers/hdruk_avoidable_admissions_collaboration_docs/README.md

 - Mamba (`conda install mamba -n base`)
 - Git

 How to do all of the above is covered in the how-to-guides.
-Please go to https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/ for details on how to do the above because setting up such things in the NHS and elsewhere is not always straightforward due to permissions etc.
+Please go to [how to guides](https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/) for details on how to do the above because setting up such things in the NHS and elsewhere is not always straightforward due to permissions etc.

 ### Quick Start Steps